 I stepped forward, realizing suddenly I was no longer in the carriage.
 The clicking of my dress shoes echoed unnaturally.
 Ahead, I saw a light.
 I strode toward it until I stood before a redwood door.

-Upon opening the door, I found myself in a long hallway bordeded by red velvet walls with nothing beneath my feet nor overhead.
+Upon opening the door, I found myself in a long hallway bordered by red velvet walls with nothing beneath my feet nor overhead.
 Down the length of the hallway I saw a figure.

 “Here, mortal, is where I leave you,” said the voice of my guide in my ear.
 I stepped forward, eager to learn the identity of the man ahead.
 The figure started toward me.